 Home Base Iowa (HBI) Cities provide incentives that stand alone or complement those offered by the county and state.
 They offer additional resources and discounts for veterans who relocate into these communities.
 HBI Cities have completed a city council resolution supporting the program, provide an incentive/welcome package, ensure 10 percent of eligible businesses are HBI businesses and have the ability to purchase HBI signs.
 Click here to see all HBI Cities.

-Learn more about these cities:
+Learn more about these cities below:

 As Iowa's capital city, Des Moines is a hub of government action, business activity and cultural affairs.
 With a Metro population of 569,633, Des Moines is a bustling metropolis.
 But though we have big city bustle, we're extremely proud of our small town atmosphere.
 Our community offers quality schools, superb public services, and friendly neighborhoods.
 Des Moines is a great place to live, work, and play!